MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 - The WinRM service isn't running.
 The service could be temporarily disabled or completely shut down.
 To resolve this issue, make sure the WinRM service is always running.

 - The WinRM listener isn't configured or is corrupted.
-The quickest way to solve this problem is to run WinRM quickconfig, which creates a listener.
+The quickest way to solve this problem is to run `WinRM quickconfig` in PowerShell, which creates a listener.
 WinRM also has two built-in listeners for HTTPS and HTTP connections.
 The HTTPS server and client should both have the same valid certificates.

 ### Security error